gov-cy/staging-govcy-design-system-docs/src/guides/create_a_page.md

 ---
-title: "How to create a page using the gov.cy design system"
+title: "How to create a page using the gov.cy Unified Design System"
 date: 2022-02-01 00:01:01Z
 description: "A step by step guide for developers on how to create a simple question page using DSF’s reusable components."
 image: v3_custom_page.png